wangui-nganga/todo_sample_app/.github/ISSUE_TEMPLATE/first-timer-only.md

 ---
-name: First Timer Only
+name: "\U0001F9E8 First Timer Only"
-about: Create a First timer Only Issue
+about: Create a issue for a first timer contributor
-title: first-timer-only
+title: 'first-timer-only'
-labels: ''
+labels: good-first-issue
 assignees: ''

 ---